ChrstphrHll/npc_gen/students/Yakob Lydialeera.md

 ### Description
 - Dragonborn Fighter from Draconia
 - 1st year Protection student in Elkenval
-- 2 barbed horns, Deep Blue eyes, and blue skin
+- long spines, Deep Blue eyes, and blue skin
 - Is Chummy and Ambitious, and has Fitness as their ideal

 ### Organizations